passion3394/HRNet-Semantic-Segmentation/README.md

 # High-resolution networks (HRNets) for Semantic Segmentation

+## laymu's experiments
+I have trained the HRNet+OCR method, the method really works, the mean IoU could reach the author's 81%.

 ## Branches
 - This is the implementation for PyTroch 0.4.1.
 - The HRNet + OCR version ia available [here](https://github.com/HRNet/HRNet-Semantic-Segmentation/tree/HRNet-OCR).